trusk-official/next-itinary/README.md

 ## Demo

-You can see the live demo of the itinary app on [Heroku](https://next-redux-itinary.herokuapp.com/).
+You can see the live demo of the itinerary app on [Heroku](https://next-redux-itinerary.herokuapp.com/).

-You can customize the itinary by filling the form, or by adding Google place ids to the url with the following format:
+You can customize the itinerary by filling the form, or by adding Google place ids to the url with the following format:

 ```
 ?addresses=ChIJN7ithv1x5kcRBEKOU44bvMk,ChIJ3e-